Getting Your Home Ready to Sell in 9 Easy Steps

 9. Tidy up landscaping and boost curb appeal

-A final way to prepare your home for sale, and drive up value, is to tidy up landscaping.
-One survey of real estate agents found that basic lawn care can score you a 539% return on investment.
+A final way to prepare your home for sale — and drive up value — is to tidy up landscaping.
+Not only does beautiful curb appeal lure buyers in, but it also encourages them to offer more money for your home.
+An investment of a few hundred dollars can lead to an enormous return on investment.
 Here are few simple enhancements you can make to sharpen your landscaping and boost your home’s curb appeal:

 • Trim shrubs and trees